 Mungotictis decemlineata is found in the Ethiopian region, exclusively in southwestern and western Madagascar, off the eastern coast of Africa.
 The species is found only in the Menabe region of the island on the western coast (19 degrees to 21 degrees south lattitude).
 (Nowak, 1995; Wozencraft, 1990)

 There was an unconfirmed sighting around the Lac Tsimanampetsotsa area on the southwestern side of the island (24 degrees 8 minutes south and 43 degrees 46 minutes east).
 This sighting occurred in 1986, when Wozencraft reported seeing an animal that looked like M. decemlineata, but was colored differently.
 However, Wozencraft was not sure of the animal's identity.
-(Hawkins, Hawkins, and Jenkins, 2000; Wozencraft, 1990)
+(Hawkins, et al., 2000; Wozencraft, 1990)

 Habitat